In the Future, Could Physicians Be Forced to Accept Medicaid?

 Or is that all a ruse?

-Posted on November 14, 2013, in Audits, Behavioral health, DHHS, Division of Medical Assistance, DMA Clinical Policy 1A-2, Doctors, Gender and Age Appropriate, Health Care Providers and Services, Legislation, Medicaid Audits, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NCGS 108C-5, NCTracks, North Carolina, Physicians, Regulatory Audits and tagged Administrative Burden, Audit, Auditor, Behavioral health, DHHS, Division of Medical Assistance, DMA, DMA Clinical Policy 1A-2, Doctors, Economic Freedom, Gender and Age Appropriate, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC Medicaid, NCGS 108C-5, NCTracks, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Physicians, Physicians who Accept Medicaid, Primary Care Physician, Private Insurance.
+Posted on November 14, 2013, in Behavioral health, Division of Medical Assistance, DMA Clinical Policy 1A-2, Doctors, Gender and Age Appropriate, Health Care Providers and Services, Legislation, Medicaid Audits, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, NC, NC DHHS, NCGS 108C-5, NCTracks, North Carolina, Physicians, Regulatory Audits and tagged Administrative Burden, Audit, Auditor, Behavioral health, Division of Medical Assistance, DMA, DMA Clinical Policy 1A-2, Doctors, Economic Freedom, Gender and Age Appropriate, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC DHHS, NC Medicaid, NCGS 108C-5, NCTracks, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Physicians, Physicians who Accept Medicaid, Primary Care Physician, Private Insurance.
 Bookmark the permalink.
 2 Comments.